aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     Wall time: 1min 11s

-- Loading Data into PGVector Collection:
+- Loading data into PGVector collection:

 The embeddings, texts, metadata, and IDs are loaded into the *PGVector* collection using the `add_embeddings` method.
 This step makes the dataset's embeddings available for similarity search: